The Three Musketeers (1993 film): Reception

-The film was highly anticipated after Disney announced that its September 1993 test screenings for the film showed the most positive response it had ever received from an audience.
-However, after its release it received highly negative reviews from both critics and fans.
+The Three Musketeers was highly anticipated after Disney announced that its September 1993 test screenings for the film showed the most positive response it had ever received from an audience.
+However, after its release, it received negative reviews from critics.

-On Rotten Tomatoes the film finds an approval rating of 30% based on 30 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film finds an approval rating of 30% based on 30 reviews, with an average rating of 4.8/10.
 The site's critics consensus reads: "Its starry trio of do-gooders may promise to fight 'one for all, all for one,' but this Three Musketeers is a slickly unmemorable update bound to satisfy very few."
 At Metacritic, the film has a weighted average score of 43 out of 100, based on 24 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Film critic Leonard Maltin christened this version Young Swords, as it reunited Sheen and Sutherland, both of Young Guns fame.
 Janet Maslin of The New York Times described the movie as "Conceived frankly as a product, complete with hit-to-be theme song over the closing credits, this adventure film cares less about storytelling than about keeping the Musketeers' feathered hats on straight whenever they go galloping."
 Michael Wilmington of the Chicago Tribune wrote that "The new Walt Disney version of The Three Musketeers-plushly mounted, but ineptly written and cast-gallops along like a gargantuan tutti-frutti wagon running amok."